 Every year when the trade deadline rolls around there is talk about how teams should love that they have a GM that will “go for it” or isn’t afraid to empty the cupboard to win now.
 This year that was Texas, GM Jon Daniels went for it acquiring Carlos Beltran, Jonathon Lucroy and Jeremy Jeffress.
 Solid bullpen arm, great hitting catcher on a team friendly deal and a savvy veteran who can DH.
 Not much more needs to be said, the Rangers are going for it, they could have used another arm I think but right now they are the team to beat in the American League

 Ah, the Cubs.
 So much speculation and rumors surrounded my beloved Cubbies and in the end they bolstered the worst part of their team with pitchers from the right and left side.
-Not much needs to be said about Chapman, they paid a big price, but one that will not affect them in the long-term because of the log-jam of talent they currently have up and around the major league level.
+Not much needs to be said about Chapman, they paid a big price, but they can afford it with all the talent they have in the farm system as well as at the Major League level.
 Chapman has already shown how valuable he is in his first week as a Cub.
 They also traded for Joe Smith from LA, Smith has shown moments of brilliance but has struggled with injuries this season.
 Despite his side-arm release he has struggled against right-handed hitters, hopefully a change of scenery will do him some good.
 The last player picked up was Mike Montgomery, he has had a very rocky start to his Cubs’ career but has some time to work out the kinks before it matters.

 LOS ANGELES DODGERS